Lockington - Gunbower

 Lockington - Gunbower has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects expected to influence the region.
-Notable projects include AFL Breaking New Ground - St Joseph's College Echuca, Yallarah Estate (Echuca West Precinct), Rich River Lakes Estate, and Kilkerrin Lakes Estate.
-The following list details those most relevant:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects that could impact this region.
+Notable ones include AFL Breaking New Ground - St Joseph's College Echuca, Yallarah Estate, Rich River Lakes Estate, and Kilkerrin Lakes Estate.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.